FluxML/FastAI.jl/docs/learning_methods.md

 - Images are cropped to a common size so they can be batched, converted to a 3D array with dimensions (height, width, color channels) and normalized
 - Classes are encoded as one-hot vectors, teaching the model to predict a confidence distribution over all classes.
 To decode a predicted one-hot vector, we can simply find the index with the highest value and look up the class label.

-Each of the tasks also takes a `context::`[`DLPipelines.Context`](#) argument which allows it to behave differently during training, validation and inference.
+Each of the tasks also takes a `context::`[`FastAI.Context`](#) argument which allows it to behave differently during training, validation and inference.
 We'll make use of that to choose a different image crop for each situation.
 During training we'll use a random crop for augmentation, while during validation a center crop will ensure that any metrics we track are the same every epoch.
 During inference, we won't crop the image so we don't lose any information.

 #### Inputs